-It is proposed to build additional houses at St. Joseph's Place, Ballinasloe, Co.
+It is proposed to build renovate houses (with some demolition of outbuildings) at Dunlo Hill, Ballinasloe, Co.
 Galway.
 The location is shown on accompanying maps.

 A Habitats Directive Screening Report has been requested.

 The overall objectives of this assessment are: